-SEP 3 Planning and Carrying out Investigations: Scientists and engineers plan and carry out investigations in the field or laboratory, working collaboratively as well as individually.
+SEP Planning and Carrying out Investigations: Scientists and engineers plan and carry out investigations in the field or laboratory, working collaboratively as well as individually.
 Their investigations are systematic and require clarifying what counts as data and identifying variables or parameters.
 Engineering investigations identify the effectiveness, efficiency, and durability of designs under different conditions.
-Components of SEP Mark with "x" What teacher actions What are the students How is this component In this lesson/unit plan, it is clear that if present in were taken to facilitate doing? reflected in your students have a structured opportunity to: lesson this component for research/laboratory students? experience?
-1) Identify the phenomenon to be investigated and purpose of the investigation • Take appropriate parameters into account when planning how to investigate a scientific question or test a design solution 3) Make predictions and/or hypotheses about the outcome of an investigation 4) Conduct an investigation 1 test a et data to answer a scientific question or design solution - Evalu desigi ate and/or revise an experimental 1 Notes on Context/Special Considerations (part of school year, differentiation, student developmental considerations, etc.):
+Components of SEP In this lesson/unit plan, it is clear that students have a structured opportunity to: 1) Identify the phenomenon to be investigated Present?
+Y/N What teacher actions were taken to facilitate this component for students?
+What are the students doing? and purpose of the investigation Take appropriate parameters into account when planning how to investigate a scientific question or test a design solution Make predictions and/or hypotheses about the outcome of an investigation 4) Conduct an investigation Collect data to answer a scientific question or test a design solution Evaluate and/or revise an experimental design

-\This component is based on criteria required at the K-2 and 3-5 grade band.
+^{}This component is based on criteria required at the K-2 and 3-5 grade band.
 Making predictions/hypothesis may happen at the start of an experiment or towards the end depending on the level of experience students have with the content

 ©2015 California State University East Bay All Rights Reserved.
 Any unauthorized reprint or use of this document is prohibited under federal law.
-Project Next Gen ASET is supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No. DRL-1418440.
+Project Next Gen ASET was supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No. DRL-1418440.
 PI: michele.korb@csueastbay.edu or contact corinne.lardy@csus.edu, michelle.sinapuelas@csueastbay.edu